An invariance principle for stochastic heat equations with periodic coefficients

-{In this paper we investigate the asymptotic behaviors of solution $u(t, \cdot)$ of a stochastic heat equation with a periodic nonlinear term.
-Such equation appears related to the dynamical sine-Gordon model.
-We consider the reversible case and extend the central limit theorem for diffusions in finite dimensions presented in \cite{KLO12} to infinite dimensional settings.
-Due to our results, as $t \rightarrow \infty$, $\frac{1}{\sqrt{t}}u(t, \cdot)$ converges weakly to a centered Gaussian variable whose covariance operator is explicitly described.
-Different from the finite dimensional case, the fluctuation in $x$ vanishes in the limit distribution.
-Furthermore, we verify the tightness and present an invariance principle for $\{\epsilon u(\epsilon^{-2}t, \cdot)\}_{t \in [0, T]}$ as $\epsilon \downarrow 0$. }
+{\bf Abstract} We investigate the asymptotic behaviors of the solution $u(t, \cdot)$ to a stochastic heat equation with a periodic, gradient-type nonlinear term.
+We extend the central limit theorem for finite-dimensional diffusions presented in \cite[\S9.1]{KLO12} to infinite-dimensional settings.
+Due to our results, as $t \rightarrow \infty$, $\frac{1}{\sqrt{t}}u(t, \cdot)$ converges weakly to a centered Gaussian variable whose covariance operator is described through Poisson's equations.
+Different from the finite-dimensional case, the fluctuation in space vanishes in the limit distribution.
+Furthermore, we verify the tightness and present an invariance principle for $\{\epsilon u(\epsilon^{-2}t, \cdot)\}_{t \in [0, T]}$ as $\epsilon \downarrow 0$.

 \begin{section}{Introduction and main results}